Latest News from Conservation-Litigation.org

 UNODC World Crime Report highlights harm & legal remedies

-The third World Wildlife Crime Report, the UNODC’s global analysis of illegal wildlife trade trends, assesses current knowledge about the causes and implications of related wildlife crimes.
+The third edition of UNODC’s global analysis of illegal wildlife trade trends highlights the scale and diversity of harms caused by illegal wildlife trade crimes.

 Support for the ASEAN Declaration on Environmental Rights and submission of comments to the public consultation.